slatedocs/slate/source/includes/visitor_http_api/_chats.md

 }
 ```

-Get the chat history, that is, the collection of all chat messages in the given chat.
+Get the collection of all chat messages in the given chat.

 `GET /api/v5/client/visitors/<visitor_id>/chats/<chat_id>/messages`